ProcursusTeam/docs/README.md

 ## Credits

-Build system created by [Diatrus](https://twitter.com/Diatrus) and [Kirb](https://twitter.com/hbkirb).
-Built better by all our wonderful contributors.
+Build system created by [Diatrus](https://twitter.com/Diatrus) and [hbkirb](https://twitter.com/hbkirb), and brought to greater heights by all our wonderful contributors.
 Made worth it by people like you!

 [![Vercel Logo](https://www.datocms-assets.com/31049/1618983297-powered-by-vercel.svg)](https://vercel.com/?utm_source=procursusteam&utm_campaign=oss)